ericmotleybytes/auxilium/doc/include/template-aliasing.ppi.md

 Once this alias is defined, interactive users and other scripts can invoke (source) the !AUXCMD script simply by specifying "!AUXCMD" followed by any desired additional !AUXCMD parameters.
-(Assuming !AUXCMD was installin in /usr/local/bin.)
+(Assuming !AUXCMD was installed in /usr/local/bin.)
 If auxilium was installed system-wide by your system administrator it is quite likely this alias will already be defined for you (probably in the /etc/bashrc file).
-You can type "alias" to see a list of all currently defined aliases).
+You can type "alias" to see a list of all currently defined aliases.
 If this alias is not defined, you can add the alias definition in your personal \$(HOME)/.bashrc file.
 Note that your aliases should be defined in \$(HOME)/.bashrc file, not \$(HOME)/.bash_profile.

-Sourceable scripts are needed if the *current* process environment is to be modified, rather than a subprocess environment that executable programs always run in.
-Since !AUXCMD aims to modify the current process environment, it needs to be a sourceable script.
+Sourceable scripts are needed if the current process environment is to be modified, rather than a subprocess environment that executable programs always run in.
+Since !AUXCMD potentially needs to modify the current process environment, it needs to be a sourceable script.